SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rainbow replied, “Okay, sounds exciting.”
 She turned to Rarity and asked, “Does this surprise involve you or is it a Pinkie thing?”

-"It's an *us* kind of surprise," Rarity said, trying not to give it away.
+“It's an *us* kind of surprise,” Rarity said, trying not to give it away.

-Before Rainbow could reply, Rarity said, "Nice to see you again."
+Before Rainbow could reply, Rarity said, “Nice to see you again.”

-"Same," Rainbow said.
+“Same,” Rainbow said.

-Rarity turned to Fluttershy, "I'm glad you could make it darling."
+Rarity turned to Fluttershy, “I'm glad you could make it darling.”

-"Glad to be here Rarity," Fluttershy said with a smile.
+“Glad to be here Rarity,” Fluttershy said with a smile.

 Moments later Applejack trotted through the door.